umldataclub/Data-club-resources/Resources.md

 An excellent resource for understanding how neural networks transform data through their layers, with clear visual demonstrations.

----

-## 💡 Getting Started

-1. **Start with the basics**: Watch the 3Blue1Brown Linear Algebra series to build mathematical foundations
-2. **Understand neural networks**: Move on to the Neural Network series
-3. **Explore applications**: Read the IBM guide to see real-world applications
-4. **Visualize concepts**: Use the visualization resources to deepen your understanding

-## 🤝 Contributing

-Have more resources to share?
-Feel free to add them to this document!

----

 *Happy Learning! 🚀*